-Advocate Michael Bishop from the LRC’s Constitutional Litigation Unit, representing the Centre for Applied Legal Studies, argued before the Gauteng High Court in Pretoria that the South African Presidency cannot bind South Africa to international treaties without first consulting the public.
+Representing the Centre for Applied Legal Studies, Michael Bishop of the LRC’s Constitutional Litigation Unit argued before the Gauteng High Court in Pretoria that the South African Presidency cannot bind South Africa to international treaties without first consulting the public.

-The LRC is representing the Centre for Applied Legal Studies from the University of the Witwatersrand’s School of Law as a “friend of the court,” arguing that the Presidency cannot bind South Africa to international treaties without first consulting the public.
-The LRC’s advocate argues that President Zuma has effectively removed the rights of South Africans to access the Tribunal if they want to appeal cases that have been decided in South Africa’s highest courts.
+The LRC is representing the Centre for Applied Legal Studies from the University of the Witwatersrand’s School of Law as a friend of the court, arguing that the Presidency cannot bind South Africa to international treaties without first consulting the public.
+The LRC argues that President Zuma has effectively removed the rights of South Africans to access the tribunal if they want to appeal cases that have been decided in South Africa’s highest courts.